SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 The AOM-DSS model reproduces certain characteristics observed with human CRC, but microbial contributions to tumorigenesis have not been elucidated {De Robertis, 2011 #3300}.
-To determine whether the gut microbiome modulates tumorigenesis by affecting AOM-induced mutagenesis or DSS-induced inflammation, we performed two antibiotic intervention experiments.
+To determine whether the gut microbiota modulates tumorigenesis by affecting AOM-induced mutagenesis or DSS-induced inflammation, we performed two antibiotic intervention experiments.
 We first treated mice with the vancomycin, metronidazole and streptomycin two weeks prior to the administration of AOM and